 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This romantic suspense is a paperback edition was published by Pocket Books on February 24, 2015 and has 384 pages.
+This romantic suspense is a paperback edition that was published by Pocket Books on February 24, 2015 and has 384 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Deadly Promises, The Way Home, Taking Fire
+Other books by this author which I have reviewed include Deadly Promises, The Way Home, Taking Fire

 Third in the One-Eyed Jacks romantic suspense series (a spin-off from Black Ops, Inc.) and revolving around the surviving One-Eyed Jacks.
 The couple focus is on Rhonda Burns and Jamie Cooper.